A lower bound for the volumes of complements of periodic geodesics: Introduction

 Returning to the case of the modular surface, we can reformulate Theorem \ref{pi-b-2} in terms of the period of the geodesic's continued fraction expansion, as follows: \begin{theorem} For the modular surface $\Sigma_{mod},$ there exist a sequence $\{\gamma_k\}$ of filling closed geodesics on $\Sigma_{mod}$ with $n_{\gamma_k}\nearrow \infty$ such that,

 where $n_{\gamma_k}$ is half the period of the continued fraction expansion of $\gamma_k$ and $v_3$ is the volume of a regular ideal tetrahedra. \end{theorem}

-The reader might wonder why we insist in the period of the geodesics on the modular surface.
-The reason for this is that in a further research we intend to pursue an upper bound for the volume of the canonical lift complement which is linear in the period of the geodesic's continued fraction expansion. .2cm We point out that the main ingredient to achieve Theorem \ref{pi-b-2} and Theorem \ref{mod}, is our next result which estimates a lower bound for the volume of the canonical lift complement in terms of combinatorial data between the geodesic and a given pants decomposition on $\Sigma.$
+The reader might wonder why we put great emphasis on the period of the geodesics on the modular surface.
+The reason for this is that in a further research we intend to pursue an upper bound for the volume of the canonical lift complement which is linear in the period of the geodesic's continued fraction expansion. .2cm We point out that the main ingredient to achieve the proofs of Theorem \ref{pi-b-2} and Theorem \ref{mod}, is our next result which estimates a lower bound for the volume of the canonical lift complement in terms of combinatorial data between the geodesic and a given pants decomposition on $\Sigma.$

-\begin{theorem} Given a pants decomposition $\Pi:=\{P_i\}^{-\chi(\Sigma)}_{i=1}$ on a hyperbolic surface $\Sigma,$ and $\gamma$ a filling closed geodesic, we have that:
+\begin{theorem} Given a pants decomposition $\Pi$ on a hyperbolic surface $\Sigma,$ and $\gamma$ a filling closed geodesic, we have that:

 where $v_3$ is the volume of a regular ideal tetrahedra. \end{theorem}